Summary of Potential City of Laredo/Webb County Incentives

 The City Council/Commissioners Court reserves the right to vary the term and percent of abatement, on a case by case basis, where the applicant shows unique circumstances that meets the economic development goals and objectives of the City of Laredo/Webb County.

-Laredo offers qualified companies an expedited permitting process that includes using Laredo’s one-stop-shop process, organization of a cross functional project team to provide seamless project support, provide parallel path activity for certain components and, for approved projects, waiving permit costs up to 100%.
+Laredo offers qualified companies an expedited permitting process that includes using Laredo’s one-stop-shop process, organization of a cross functional project team to provide seamless project support, provide parallel path activity for certain components and, for approved projects, waiving permit costs up to 100% as a potential incentive.

-The Laredo Development Foundation is an advocate for sources of training program funds and assistance that may be offered through sources such as Laredo Community College (Skills Development Fund Grant), Texas Workforce Commission (Workforce Solutions), and other State and Federal programs.
+The Laredo Economic Development Corporation is an advocate for sources of training program funds and assistance that may be offered through sources such as Laredo College (Skills Development Fund Grant), Texas Workforce Commission (Workforce Solutions), and other State and Federal programs.

 In Laredo, there is also the opportunity for potential funding through the NAAMREI (North American Advanced Manufacturing and Research Initiative) as well as the through the WIRED Initiative.